Bifidobacterium lactis Bi-07

 Alos relevant: see all strains in the database which have been researched for diarrhoea.

-Bifidobacterium lactis Bi-07 for Bloating Symptoms
+Bifidobacterium lactis Bi-07 and Bloating Symptoms

 Bloating and distension are very common digestive symptoms which occur due to a build-up of gases in the abdominal area.
 This can be caused by indigestion, an overgrowth of harmful bacteria or yeasts in the intestines, or as a side effect of slow stool transit and constipation.